captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 I ain't noticed.
 ---
 ## MAYME:
 Good patient, Esther.
-Come, he wouldn't be your first, would he?
 ---
+Come, he wouldn't be your first,
+---
+would he?
+---
 ## ESTHER:
 I ain't listenin'.
 ---
 ## MAYME:
-(Softening her tone.)
 You dear thing.
-(Mayme laughs long and hard.
-Esther doesn't respond.)
+[Laughing]
+---
 No kidding.
+---
 I can't even remember what it was like.
+---
 Ain't that something.
 ---
 ## ESTHER:
 Let's not talk about this.
-MAY'VE.
+---
+## MAYME:
 Mercy, what you must think of me.
-(Mayme, suddenly self-conscious, touches the beading on the corset.)
 ---
 ## ESTHER:
-And if you must know, I'm being courted by a gentleman.
+And if you must know,
 ---
+I'm being courted by a gentleman.
+---
 ## MAYME:
 Courted by a gentleman.
+---
 Beg my pardon.
-Not that Panama man?
-Oh come on, don't tell me you still writing him.
 ---
+Not that Panama
+man?
+---
+Oh come on,
+---
+don't tell me you still writing him.
+---
 ## ESTHER:
 He writing me.
 ---
 ## MAYME:
+You'd rather a man
+---
+all the way across the ocean
+---
+then down Broadway.
+---
-You'd rather a man all the way across the ocean then down Broadway.
-Are you expecting him to arrive in the mail like some tonic from a catalogue?
+What you expecting him to arrive in the mail
+---
+like some tonic from a catalogue?
 ---
 ## ESTHER:
 Please don't make sport, Mayme.